IE-555/final-project-dshinde99/README.md

 ## 9. Data Visualization

+* Imports the matplotlib.pyplot library.
+* Sets the number of top genres to display.
-* Creates a bar plot showing the popularity of the top 10 tracks based on their track names and popularity scores.
+* Creates a bar plot showing the frequency of the top genres in the track_data DataFrame.

 ```
 import matplotlib.pyplot as plt